IvashDima/CRMbanking/README.md

       5) Products.
       9 - Go to Section, 0 - Exit

-3. Run Pytest: TBD
+3. Show log: Log file is located in the root folder of the application with name: my_log_{currentdate}.log.
-4. Show import log: TBD
+4. Run Pytest: TBD

 ## Support